Get a free, no obligation personal loan quote with rates as low as 9.90%

 Money Market Fund Vs Money Market Account

-Essentially, a money market fund is an investment instrument, while a money market account is more or less of a general savings account.
+Essentially, a money market fund is an investment instrument, while a money market account is more or less a general savings account.
 Since money market accounts involve investing money, there is a risk that comes with losing capital.

 However, they are a low-risk type of investment, so they are a much safer way to invest compared to other investment vehicles.
 Because of their investment component, money market funds offer a greater opportunity to earn higher returns compared to money market accounts.